random-tm/frost/README.md

 # frost
-A wrapper for the yaourt package manager on Arch Linux
+A wrapper for the yay (previously yaourt) package manager on Arch Linux

-The goal of this project is to reduce the number of commands and commandline switches a user needs in order to update an Arch Linux machine
+The goal of this project is to reduce the number of commands and commandline switches a user needs in order to update an Arch\Manjaro Linux machine

 Commands: